 Our PTO/VTO is generous and flexible.
 Our full-time employees get five VTO days/year (Volunteer Time Off), as well as 15 days PTO (personal time off), and three bereavement days.

-Another great remote company that has limited time off policy but quiet open is roadmap software provider Aha.
-According to the company.
+Another great remote company that has limited time off policy but quite open is roadmap software provider Aha, according to the company.

 Aha! currently offers 15 days of paid time off to all teammates in their first year and 20 days in the following years, as well as 10-12 holidays.
 We also offer one paid volunteer day each year so teammates can help support an organization in their community.